Cavalera Conspiracy: Artistry

 Joel McIver of Record Collector wrote: "Inflikted is gobsmackingly violent.
 The 11 tracks combine hardcore punk (without the crappy production) and thrash metal (without the clichés) to produce an insanely fast record loaded with references to their best work: Sepultura's Beneath the Remains and Arise.
 It's too modern to sound close to those records, of course, but in terms of attitude and riff weight it matches them beat-for-beat and riff-for-riff.
 Those thousands praying for the Max-era Sepultura line-up to reform can get off their knees: the key reunion has happened."
-Cavalera Conspiracy has been labeled as thrash metal and death metal.